OpenBCI/Documentation/docs/09Deprecated/07-UltracortexMark3_Nova.md

 ---
 id: UltracortexMark3_NovaDep
-title: "Ultracortex Mark III "Nova" & "Supernova" (REVISED)"
+title: Ultracortex Mark III Nova and Supernova
 ---

-*Development Period: June 2016*
+_Development Period: June 2016_

 ![image](assets/DepImages/m3_upgrade_1000.jpg)

 #### Complete Ultracortex Mark 3 kits are not longer available for sale in the OpenBCI Online Store.
 We have phased out production.
 You can find the latest headset [here](https://shop.openbci.com/collections/frontpage/products/ultracortex-mark-iv).